Final Mindful In May Community Reflections

 Laura Dawson from Berlin shared her thoughts: “taking time out to train my mind to follow thoughts less and to focus on the present moment more is a necessary thing for me”

 Scarlett Killaly from Porcelain Tea Parlour shared her reflections and a meditative film clip on taking time for tea and her reflections so far:

-“This weeks meditation has created an opportunity to experience real peace.
-After focusing on the soundscapes and returning to the body I have noticed a feeling complete comfort and contentment.
-My body feels stil and quiet and strong.
-My breath soft. slow and even.
-I have struggled to attain this feeling while focusing on the breath as the very thought of letting my breath go seems to make it difficult to breath naturally.
+“This week’s meditation has created an opportunity to experience real peace.
+After focusing on the soundscapes and returning to the body I have noticed a feeling of complete comfort and contentment.
+My body feels still and quiet and strong.
+My breath is soft, slow, and even.
+I have struggled to attain this feeling while focusing on the breath as the very thought of letting my breath go seems to make it difficult to breathe naturally.
 Looking forward to experimenting with this more.
 So grateful that I signed up to MIM and am beginning to learn and play with meditation.